twilio-labs/paste/.changeset/hip-walls-poke.md

 '@twilio-paste/core': patch
 ---

-Improved types where Paste extends the base HTML element that a component is based on, so that blocked styling properties are not exposed as valid properties for the component
+Improved types where Paste extends the base HTML element that a component is based on, so that the existing blocked styling properties are not exposed as valid properties for the component via Typescript.
+This leads to less confusion around what is supported by a Paste component.

+Existing blocked component properties include:

+- `className`
+- `style`
+- `color`